An All-Encompassing Guidebook to Creating Successful Apps

 Having a thorough understanding of all the components involved in building a successful app will allow you and your team to stay aligned, communicate efficiently, create a better experience for your audience, and ultimately deliver a more profitable product.

 "I launched my first app with moderate success.
-After receiving an early version of the sample book I quickly discovered many areas I can greatly improve.
-I can't wait until the full release!"
+After receiving a pre-release copy of this book I discovered several areas to improve.
+Looking forward to building my next app!"

 What You'll Learn

 Clearly, there's a lot more to creating an app than design and code, but what?
-That's exactly what you will learn in this book (don't worry, we'll cover design and code too).
-Packed with hands-on knowledge from ourselves as well as other several industry experts, we're going to fill in the gaps with you to take your idea or product to the next level.
+That's exactly what you will learn in this book (don't worry, we'll discuss design and code too).
+Packed with knowledge from hands-on experience, we're going to fill in the gaps so you can take your idea to the next level.

 With The Bootstrapper's Guide to Creating Apps you'll learn: